ChetanS07/ChetanS07/README.md

 - 👋 Hi, I’m Chetan Shetter
-- 👀 I’m interested in tyring to figure out.
+- 👀 I’m interested in Web Development.
 - 🌱 I’m currently learning Computer Science.
 - 💞️ I’m looking to collaborate on any React Projects.

-- 📫 How to reach me i'm unreachable.
+##My Projects

 <!---
 ChetanS07/ChetanS07 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.